 2. Ron and Hermione

-Much like Shakespeare, J. K. Rowling loves populating her world with foil characters.
+Much like Shakespeare, J. K. Rowling loves populating her world with literary foils.
 Two that work quite well together are Ron and Hermione, the protagonist’s two best friends that accompany him on his adventures.

-Hermione is incredibly studious and intelligent, and devoted to learning.
+Hermione is incredibly studious, intelligent, and devoted to learning.
 While this is a positive character trait, it doesn’t necessarily stand out in an academic boarding school setting.
-Putting her next to Ron, however, who who does the minimum amount of work and treats essay writing like a particularly devious form of experimental torture, emphasizes and highlights Hermione’s studiousness and thirst for knowledge.
+Putting her next to Ron, however, who who does the minimum amount of work and treats essay writing like a particularly devious form of torture, emphasizes and highlights Hermione’s studiousness and thirst for knowledge.

 Their backgrounds are also vastly different.
 Ron is the only one of the group to have grown up solely in the magical world, raised in a big family of witches and wizards.
-Hermione is on the opposite end of the spectrum, having been born to perfectly ordinary people with no magic whatsoever.
+Hermione was born to perfectly ordinary people with no magic whatsoever.
 Their contrasting families and exposure to magic constantly inform the way they react to their world and the choices they make in it.

 3. Circe and Penelope